Appalachian Trainer Face Off Application

 Describe your typical feeding schedule, your feed brand and hay:

-Describe the property the horse will be kept on in detail (cover fence, acerage size, shelters, feeding)
+Describe the property the horse will be kept on (fence, acreage size, shelters)

-Please give us a brief Bio about yourself outside of your career with horses:
+Please give us some information about yourself outside of your career with horses:

 Vet Name and Number (We will contact your vet):

-Farrier Name and Number (Please let them know we will be calling to get an over the phone reference)
+Farrier Name and Number (Please let them know we will be calling)

 Heart of Phoenix Equine Rescue Humane Treatment Policy -